Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 Our walks from Regua take us through vineyards, to small historic villages and past small churches, all with superb views as we go.
 Examples of the walks we plan to offer from Regua:

 Fontelo walk: This walk starts at the hilltop Chapel of S. Domingos from where the views of the surrounding countryside are stunning.
 On our way back down we pass through vineyards, before we reach the river Douro and the dam.
-This walk offers an excellent cafe and coffee stop en route.
-Ascent 250 m/Descent 250m/ 8 miles/ 5 hours
+This walk offers an excellent cafe and coffee stop en route as well as a wonderful Port estate.
+Ascent 250 m/Descent 250m/ 7 miles (10kms)/ 5 hours

 Enjoy a relaxing breakfast , some last minute views and time in the Douro Valley before our coach transfers us to Porto airport in time for our flight back to the UK